Experimental investigation of a maneuver selection algorithm for vehicles in low adhesion conditions: Model-based estimator

 However, in the presence of deformable terrain, an accumulation of particles is likely to form in front of the wheel.
 The interface between the wheel and the terrain generates a stress region which affects the behavior of the vehicle.
 The wheel sinkage $z$, the cohesion $c$ and the internal shear angle $\phi$ of the soil are parameters typically used to characterize the wheel-ground behavior in such situations \cite{iagnemma_online_2004}.

 In this proof of concept, the simplified emergency situation is defined as a vehicle encountering an obstacle of negligible width (like a post) that is detected at a distance of 6 m, on a ground that is flat and level.
+These features are chosen to emulate an emergency situation.
 The varying conditions that are studied are the initial vehicle velocity and the type of ground.
 Those will be described here by the set of parameters presented in table \ref{tab:variables}.
 Two parameters, $[ v, \mu ]$, are used in the case of the hard surface and four parameters, $[v, z, c,\phi ]$, are used for the ground with accumulation.